salmanchoudhari2002/flappy-bird-game/README.md

 ## ▶️ How to Run

-1. Make sure you have Python installed (3.8+ recommended).
+1. Make sure you have Python installed (3.8+ recommended)
 2. Install pygame if you haven’t already:

    ```bash